Finland beats Russians for its 1st Olympic hockey gold medal

-BEIJING (AP) — The Finns are finally flying home with Olympic hockey gold.
+BEIJING (AP) — Sheets of paper rained down like super-sized confetti on the bench, which players leapt off at full speed to pile on top of goaltender Harri Sateri with such force that they knocked the net off its moorings.

+After finally accomplishing what so many Finland teams before were unable to do, there was plenty of strength to go around.
+Finland, known as Suomi in Finnish, is now synonymous with gold.

-Finland knocked off the favored Russians 2-1 Sunday to win the tournament without NHL players at the Beijing Games, capturing an Olympic gold medal for the first time in the nation’s history.
-The defending champions had to settle for silver instead of going back to back.
+The Finns knocked off the favored Russians 2-1 Sunday to win the men’s hockey tournament without NHL players at the Beijing Games, capturing an Olympic gold medal for the first time in the nation’s history.

+“We got what we came here for,” Finland defenseman Sami Vatanen said.
+“We battled hard, and we got the first Olympic gold medal in Finnish ice hockey history.
+It’s something something special, and nobody can ever take it away from us.”

 Finland had never won at the Olympics on the men’s or women’s side.
 It last reached the final in 2006 and lost to Sweden, matching the silver from 1988.